-Jake, the fire fighter from Ventura, jumps to the back of the boat, at the same time pushing hard against the boulder in an attempt to free the submerged raft.
+Jake, the firefighter from Ventura, jumps to the back of the boat, at the same time pushing hard against the boulder in an attempt to free the submerged raft.
 It works.
-With a sickening scrape we feel the raft free itself.
-We slide backwards down the rapids, pinging off several boulders before finding calm water and we all start to breathe again.
+With a sickening scrape, we feel the raft free itself.
+We slide backward down the rapids, pinging off several boulders before finding calm water and we all start to breathe again.

 “Awesome job team, awesome job!”
 The smile has returned to Iowa’s face.
 “You guys are awesome.”

 One mile down, seventeen to go.
 Let’s do this.

 8 miles and dozens of rapids later we stop to set up camp on a remote river beach tucked away in the woods of Northern California, a short distance from Yosemite.
 I’m joined on this two day adventure by two guys from Sierra Nevada brewing, a mother and her two children on a memorial trip to honor the Patriarch of the family who passed away exactly one year earlier, a bachelor party of 7 guys up from Ventura California and two chefs from one of Northern California’s hidden gems, The Arnold Pantry.
 In so many ways, the perfect mix of people.
 Friendly, laid back, and all with their own story to tell.
 The ice chest with cold beer is opened up and two of the four kegs packed onto the gear boat by the Sierra Nevada crew are tapped and we all start to loosen up.
 It’s beer that has been hard-earned and tastes fantastic.